ADR-0005: NoshAPI FFI Surface Enumeration

 Pointing / Trackpoint (Added 2026-06-07 per ADR-0035)

 Section titled “Pointing / Trackpoint (Added 2026-06-07 per ADR-0035)”Cart-facing surface for the 2× trackpoint hardware committed in ADR-0032.
 Both physical trackpoints aggregate at the master KB2040 over QMK split-pointing-device transport and emit as one logical cursor; the cart sees the merged cursor in cell coordinates on the main 128×75 grid.
-Cursor renders on cartridge content rows (1–73) only — clamped at Row 0 / Row 74 boundaries per CLAUDE.md Spec Hygiene Rule 5; does not render on the CIPHER-LINE auxiliary OLED.
+Cursor renders on cartridge content rows (1–73) only — clamped at Row 0 / Row 74 boundaries per canonical-spec.md Spec Hygiene Rule 5; does not render on the CIPHER-LINE auxiliary OLED.
 Visibility defaults to visible; cart hides via the :pointer-hidden manifest flag (cart-load default) or cursor-visible! runtime FFI.
 Per-trackpoint differentiation (pointer-a / pointer-b) is queued for v2.
 Click semantics (tap-vs-drag threshold) are firmware-defined per ADR-0032 §4; right-click and middle-click are deferred to v0.2.
 See ADR-0035 for the full decision record.
 (Grid coordinates reconciled to the 128×75 canon 2026-06-12 per ADR-0027 — was 80×25 / rows 1–23 / Row 24; see Amendment Log.)

 | Lisp name | Signature | C reference | Semantic contract | Raises |